nehalms/iNotebook/README.md

 ## Features

+- **User Authentication**: Full authentication and authorization system with login, signup, and password recovery.
 - **Secure Note Management**: Add, edit, and delete notes with built-in encryption for secure data storage.
-- **User Authentication**: Full authentication and authorization system with login, signup, and password recovery.
+- **Task Management**: Create, update, and track tasks with an organized to-do list system.
 - **Games Integration**: Interactive games such as Tic-Tac-Toe and Four-in-Row, enhancing user engagement.
 - **Admin Dashboard**: Comprehensive admin portal to manage user data, game statistics, and analytics.
 - **Image Editing Tools**: Features like image enhancement, rounding corners, and generating background images.